drstearns/tutorials/src/gointro/index.md

 ## Structure of the src Sub-Directory

 Since all source code will go into the `$GOPATH/src` directory, Go defines a particular structure for this directory that will keep everything separated.
-The path for any cloned GitHub repo should be `$GOPATH/src/github.com/<username>/<reponame>`.
+The path for any cloned GitHub repo should be `$GOPATH/src/github.com/username/reponame`, where `username` is the GitHub user who owns the repo, and `reponame` is the name of the repository.
 For example, the repo for these tutorials (`drstearns/tutorials`) should be cloned into `$GOPATH/src/github.com/drstearns/tutorials`.

 If your repo is hosted on some other cloud service, replace the `github.com` part of the path with the domain name of your cloud service (e.g., `bitbucket.org` or `gitlab.com`).